 In 2013, NOAA Fisheries adopted its Policy on Electronic Technologies and Fishery-Dependent Data Collection to encourage the consideration of electronic technologies to complement or improve fishery-dependent data collection programs.
-Since 2013, the Marine Recreational Information Program (MRIP) has supported more than a dozen studies related to electronic reporting.
-In 2016, we published an Electronic Reporting Procedural Directive (PDF, 5 pages) that affirmed our commitment to working with partners to develop sound electronic reporting tools.
-This directive also outlined our priorities for expanding the use of electronic reporting, from exploring the utility of angler reporting applications to determining how electronic technologies can support logbook reporting in the for-hire sector and data collection by samplers in the field.
+Since 2013, NOAA Fisheries' Marine Recreational Information Program has supported more than a dozen studies related to electronic reporting.
+In 2016, we published an Electronic Reporting Procedural Directive (PDF, 5 pages) that affirmed our commitment to working with partners to develop sound electronic reporting tools and advance the appropriate use of electronic reporting technologies.
+This directive also outlined our priorities for expanding the use of electronic reporting, from exploring the utility of mobile angler reporting apps to determining how electronic technologies can support for-hire logbook reporting and data collection by samplers in the field.

 How is electronic reporting used to collect recreational fishing data?